Cluckhead/Bang/Docs/PyCodeCleanup.md

-Ask it to score the code and give a report, score it out of 10 if below a 9 ask what is needed to get to a 9 and how much work that would be
+Ask it to score the code and give a report, score it out of 10 if below a 9 ask what is needed to get to a 9 and how much work that would be RLook for any remaining complex functions or potential code duplication that might have been missed.
+Check for any unused imports across all Python files and remove them.

 ---